woywoy123/AnalysisG/README.md

 Given an event graph implementation, add edges to particle nodes which connect to themselves.
 - `FullyConnect`:
 Given an event graph implementation, create a fully connected graph.
-- `TrainingSampleName`:
-Generate and save a list of events, with the given name, which should be assigned the to training.
 - `TrainingPercentage`:
 Assign some percentage to training and reserve the remaining for testing.
-- `SplitSampleByNode`:
-Sort event graphs by the number of nodes.
-This might be required if the given model is not immune to varying number of nodes.
 - `kFolds`:
 Number of folds to use for training
 - `BatchSize`: